pygumby/progfun1-course-notes/notes/week_1.md

 ### Lecture 1.6 -- Blocks and Lexical Scope

 + We want to split up a task into many small functions while avoiding "namespace pollution".
-With regards to the previous example, we can do so by putting the auxiliary function inside of `sqrt`.
+With regards to the previous example, we can do so by putting the auxiliary functions inside of `sqrt`.

   ````scala
   def sqrt(x: Double) = {